Contraception Access May Not Be as Impactful for Poor Women: Study

 Kuhn notes that the Matlab program targeted older women who had already three or four pregnancies, rather than women at the beginning of their childbearing years.
 That timing makes a big difference; younger women who can decide when to have children have a better shot at getting educated and timing their reproduction for when they feel ready.
 For women who already have several children, the effect of contraceptive access is not giving them more kids than they and their family can care for.

-“The main translation of our results is that you shouldn’t expect [family planning] programs to improve women’s economic wealth,” he says.
+“The main translation of our results is that you shouldn’t expect [family planning] programs to improve women’s economic wealth,” Kuhn says.
 “It should be enough that they reduce family size.
 If you want them to improve women’s economic well-being, you would need to do a bunch of other things.”

 “I think it’s a very important study,” says David Lam, an economics professor at the University of Michigan, who was not involved in the research, but reviewed the paper for PNAS, and was impressed by its rigor.
 “It does seem that [access to contraceptives] doesn’t have the effects we thought it might have on later life health of adult women or their economic conditions, and that’s surprising.”